 - Youth development, to recruit and engage youth as full partners in community-based efforts.

 Any person interested in the Healthy Wey Program mission may become involved.
-Membership is open to all without regard to race, gender, age, religion, national origin, disability, veteran status, or sexual orientation.
+Partnership is open to all without regard to race, gender, age, religion, national origin, disability, veteran status, or sexual orientation.